flexsurfer/einburgerungstest/README.md

 Questions are based on the official dataset from: [www.bamf.de – Gesamtfragenkatalog zum Test „Leben in Deutschland“ und zum „Einbürgerungstest“, Stand: 07.05.2025](https://www.bamf.de)

-The app is available as a web application and a mobile app (Android/iOS) built with React and React Native, sharing common logic via [Reflex](https://github.com/flexsurfer/reflex) library and a monorepo setup using Nx.
+The app is available as a web application and a mobile app (Android/iOS) built with React and React Native, sharing common logic via [Reflex](https://github.com/flexsurfer/reflex) library and a monorepo setup.

 ## Features